 The presentation of the Busan prototype follows a project launched by the UN last year to study floating cities as adaptation to climate change.

-"We live in an age where we cannot continue building cities the way New York or Nairobi were built," United Nations Deputy Secretary General Amina Mohammed said at the time .
+"We live in an age where we cannot continue to build cities the way New York or Nairobi were built", United Nations Deputy Secretary General Amina Mohammed said at the time .

 The world is preparing to stay afloat.